71. 福山城 その1

 The Yuishinzan hill

 There is also a rest house, called “Ryuten”, which is one of the few remaining original buildings of the garden.
-You can sit and rest there looking the scenery of the garden.
+You can sit and rest there while looking the scenery of the garden.
 Renchiken is another remaining building which looks like a farmer’s house.
-Tsunamasa liked it very much and often stayed there and sometimes invited his excellent retainers to praise.
+Tsunamasa liked it very much and often stayed there and sometimes invited his excellent retainers for ceremonies.

 The Ryuten rest house